Adam Temple

 • IFT SAL v Barclays Bank [2020] EWHC 3125 (Comm).
 Adam represented the Defendant, in relation to the use of confidential documents, which had been obtained under Norwich Pharmacal orders, for a collateral purpose.

 Adam is often instructed for and against insurers on coverage disputes, including significant claims in arbitration on professional indemnity policies.
-His recent and current work includes:
+He is Legal 500’s Financial Services and Insurance Junior of the Year 2023.

 • Representing insurers in an arbitration brought by a firm of IFAs, where insurers had avoided the policy on the basis of material non-disclosure.